Sapa, Vietnam

 People living in Sapa were asked what three things they wish they had brought and three they wish they had left behind.
 They wrote:

 "When moving to Sapa, it's essential to pack clothing suitable for various weather conditions, as the region experiences a mix of tropical and temperate climates.
 Lightweight clothing for the warmer months and heavier, layered clothing for the colder months are recommended.
 A good quality raincoat or umbrella is a must, as Sapa often experiences heavy rainfall.
 Comfortable walking shoes are also necessary, as the area is known for its beautiful hiking trails.
 If you plan on trekking, consider packing hiking boots and gear.
 Don't forget to pack your personal hygiene items, such as toothbrush, toothpaste, soap, and shampoo.
 It's also a good idea to bring a first aid kit with basic medicines and bandages.
 Pack your important documents, including your passport, visa, and any other identification.
 It's also wise to have copies of these documents in case of loss or theft.
 If you're planning on cooking, you might want to pack some of your favorite spices or ingredients that might be hard to find in Sapa.
 Remember to bring your electronic devices, such as your phone, laptop, and chargers.
 An adapter might be necessary as Vietnam uses Type A, C, and D plugs.
 Lastly, pack some books, games, or other forms of entertainment for your downtime.
-It's also a good idea to bring a guidebook or map of the area to help you get around," remarked one expat living in Sapa, Vietnam.
+It's also a good idea to bring a guidebook or map of the area to help you get around," wrote a member in Sapa.

 Where should I setup a bank account in Sapa?